 - Commitment to sustainable development including Suppliers, Firms and Professionals as well, through strict selection, qualification and measurement of performance achieved.

 Astaldi, with an operational network divided either geographically or by business lines, enters into relationships with various stakeholders with differing needs and expectations.
 The interests of the stakeholders may be in conflict with each other or may change over time, even very quickly.

 The main categories of stakeholders considered influential to Astaldi, (considering that the composition of these categories may also change significantly over time and between different organizations, industrial sectors, nations and cultures) are:

 - Core Business: Customers and Customer Enterprises, staff (employees and internal consultants), shareholders and lenders.

 - Society and Territory: local communities and non-governmental organizations (NGOs), public administrations, governments, institutions and associations of category, media, environment.

-LEED, an acronym for Leadership in Energy and Environmental Design, is a system for classifying buildings ecological footprint and provides a set of standards for assessing "environmentally sustainable" constructions.
+LEED, an acronym for Leadership in Energy and Environmental Design, is a system for classifying a buildings ecological footprint and provides a set of standards for assessing "environmentally sustainable" constructions.
 The protocol consist of four levels of classification (base, silver, gold, platinum) based on the level of ecological virtuosity of buildings.

-The LEED ITALIA protocol is held by Green Building Council of Italy, a non profit organization that is part of the international GBC network in many other countries; Is a member of the World GBC and USGBC partners.
+The LEED ITALIA protocol is held by Green Building Council of Italy, a non-profit organization that is part of the international GBC network in many other countries; Is a member of the World GBC and USGBC partners.
 ASTALDI is a regular partner of GBC Italia since June 2013.